laurentbarraud/AnimSprites/Readme.md

 - 🧩 Modular architecture for easy extension and maintenance

 ### Development setup
+1. Clone the repository with Git
-- Open the '.sln' file in Visual Studio 2022
+2. Open the '.sln' file in Visual Studio 2022
-- Build the solution with Ctrl+Shift+B
+3. Build the solution with Ctrl+Shift+B
+4. Run with debugging to test both projects together
+5. Connect using the default localhost setup (leave the IP address field blank)
-- Run with debugging (F5) to test both projects using local connection Launch additional clients as needed to simulate 2, 3, or more connected users
+6. Launch additional clients as needed to simulate 2, 3, or more connected users

 ### Download
 Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executable (for Windows 7 and above, x64-based).